BoffinFactory/PianoStaircase/docs/README.md

 # What Students Get:

-- experience with tools throughout the sprints above
+- mentorship & experience using tools throughout the sprints above
 - a unique token of participation in this Boffin Build Project
 - connection with career services to write their experience into resumes